Apidog

 button

 Before we roll up our sleeves and get coding, it’s crucial to understand what cookies are and why they matter.
-Cookies are small bits of data stored on the client side, typically used for keeping track of user sessions, storing user preferences, and various other tasks that make web browsing a smoother experience.
+Cookies are small pieces of data stored on a user's computer by websites they visit.

 Why Cookies?